Teaching Musical Composition in the 21st Century

-Martin Iddon, Scott McLaughlin and Mic Spencer, School of Music
+Martin Iddon, Scott McLaughlin & Mic Spencer (School of Music)

 In the past ten years, the world of composition has changed radically: young composers are increasingly concerned with gender, ‘race’, and ability, questioning the centrality of craft or value, seeing no reason to avoid the ‘popular’, asking what connection they can have with a wider social sphere.